Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 - Message flows
   - Join -> see [handling of Join requests section](#Handling-of-Join-requests)
   - Data:
-    - if the device is not in LoRaDeviceCache, we fetch the device twin -> see [LoRaDevice not in cache section](#data-flow-loradevice-not-in-loradevicecache)
+    - if the device is not in LoRaDeviceCache, we fetch the device twin -> see [main data flow section](#main-data-message-flow)
+    - assuming we have the device twin (in the cache or fetched) in the main data flow we send upstream, downstream and write the new twin -> see [main data flow section](#main-data-message-flow)
     - if a frame counter reset happened, we update the twin immediately -> see [handling of resets section](#handling-of-device-resets)
-    - in the main data flow we send upstream, downstream and write the new twin -> see [main data flow section](#main-data-message-flow)

 Version, LNS discovery and CUPS update endpoints are not affected by this issue.

 ## Possible solution

 The main idea is to give the current connection holder (as indicated from the Function), the edge to continue processing messages for this device.
-That gateway, will not be penalised on performance (other gateways will be).
+The performance of that gateway will not be impacted.

-A local (per LNS) in-memory dictionary will be used for that purpose to map DevEuis to a flag indicating whether the LNS is the preferred or not gateway.
+A local (per LNS) in-memory dictionary will be used for that purpose to map DevEuis to a flag indicating whether the LNS is the preferred gateway or not.

 ### Handling of cache refresh